efrecon/sqlite-backup/README.md

 Note that for the removal of older backups to properly function, `backup.sh` needs to "own" the target directory.

+## Outputs

+This script is able to generate two types of backups:

++ Textual SQL dumps (as of the `.dump` SQLite command).
++ Binary exact copies of the databases (as of the `.backup` SQLite command).

+Unless specified otherwise, the type of the backup will be decided by the extension of the basename, e.g. `.sql` for SQL dumps, or `.db` for binary database backups.

 ## Docker